xmr2911/pae-2022-qt-camera/README.md

 INFORMATION:

-In order to use the code of the camera, there is a tutorial on the FDR-2023 as an individual subsystem.
+NOTE 1: In order to use the code of the camera, there is a tutorial on the FDR-2023 as an individual subsystem.
 Inside the code, there is some information about the different parts.
 If more information is required, inside the FDR there is a detailed exaplantation of every part.

-NOTE: This code has been changed from the previous version.
-Previous FDR ca be useful in order to understand the camera work or for the PCB-Reverse Engineering, but the code has been completely remove from this versions.
-For code information, use only the most recent FDR (January, 2023)
+NOTE 2: This code has been changed from the previous version.
+Previous FDR ca be useful in order to understand different parts of the camera in which have been done during past semesters, which can be beneficial for the PCB-Reverse Engineering.
+Nevertheless, the code has been completely remove from this versions, as it was not working with STM.
+For code information, use only the most recent FDR (January, 2023), in which both structure and functioning is explained.

+In order to start using the camera from this repository, please use the following tutorial:

 -Download the uart_camerav2.rar, which is inside this repository